 With a burgeoning economy and a flourishing tourist industry, Indonesia has earned a reputation as a “great country” to visit.
-Additionally, the entry of a plethora of multinationals into the country in recent times proves their trust in the stability of the country’s economy and combined with the great incentives the Indonesian government has been generously offering out to encourage foreign direct investment, many businesses are seeing the lucrative potential that lies in working in Indonesia.
+Additionally, the entry of multinationals into the country demonstrates trust in the stability of the country’s economy.
+Combine that with the great incentives the government offers to encourage foreign direct investment, many businesses see the lucrative potential that lies in working in Indonesia.
 Use Indonesia local phone numbers to establish a local presence within the country.

 How Do Local Indonesia Phone Numbers Work?

-For area codes pertaining to land lines, the 0 digit is dialed before the number when calling long distance within Indonesia.
-Area codes begin with the numbers ranging between 2 and 9 excluding 8 and may be 2 or 3 digits long.
-This 0 is, however, omitted when someone calls into the country from abroad.
+For area codes pertaining to landlines, dial ‘0’ before the number when calling long-distance within Indonesia.
+Area codes begin with the numbers ranging between 2 and 9 excluding 8 and are 2-3 digits long.
+Omit the ‘0’ when calling the country from abroad.
 The caller instead, needs to dial +62, the country code, followed by the area code sans the “0”.

 Indonesia Phone Number Format